ml-jku/blog-post-performer/index.md

 The recent paper [Rethinking Attention with Performers](https://arxiv.org/abs/2009.14794) constructs a new efficient attention mechanism in an elegant way.
 It strongly reduces the computational cost for long sequences, while keeping the intriguing properties of the original attention mechanism.
 In doing so, Performers have a complexity only linear in the input length, in contrast to the quadratic complexity of standard transformers.
 This is a major breakthrough in the strive of improving transformer models.

-The nicely written [Performer blog post](https://ai.googleblog.com/2020/10/rethinking-attention-with-performers.html) explains the paper very well.
+The [Performer blog post](https://ai.googleblog.com/2020/10/rethinking-attention-with-performers.html) can be used as a proper explanation of the paper.

 In this blog post, we look at the Performer from a Hopfield Network point of view and relate aspects of the Performer architecture to findings in the field of associative memories and Hopfield Networks.
 This blog post has three contributions:
 - **Performers resemble classical Hopfield Networks**.
-Recently, we showed that the update rule of modern continuous Hopfield Networks is the attention of the transformer.
+[Recently](https://ml-jku.github.io/hopfield-layers/), we showed that the update rule of modern continuous Hopfield Networks is the attention of the transformer.
 We now show that generalized kernelizable attention of the Performer resembles the update rule of classical Hopfield Networks.
 - **Sparseness increases memory capacity**.
 We point out that sparseness considerably increases the memory capacity in classical Hopfield Networks and associative memories, and discuss how sparseness is achieved by the Performer.
 - **Performer normalization relates to continuous Hopfield Network activation function**.
 We correlate the normalization term $$\widehat{D}^{-1}$$ of the Performer with activation functions of classical continuous Hopfield Networks.